joshuaabrookuk/joshuaabrookuk/README.md

 <div><p><i>The skills and processes practised at Makers include </i></p></div>

 * Following the TDD process, I wrote robust code that grows from simplicity, giving me a solid footing for any new project, language or framework, such as our first group project in Rails using Rspec and Capybara.
-* Keeping code DRY means I can share readable, refactored, clear, clean code with other developers working on the project, from Node components to entier classes.
+* Keeping code DRY means I can share readable, refactored, clear, clean code with other developers working on the same project.
+This code could be anything from components to entire classes or models.
-* Adhering to Agile processes means that I am efficient and effective, the rigid structure of which aided communications and relations during our first group project in JavaScript.
+* Adhering to Agile processes means that I am an efficient and effective communicator.
+Its rigid structure aided planning and relations during our first group project in JavaScript.
-* I can learn independently and stick to my schedule to grow successfully, as demonstrated throughout the Makers Bootcamp and in my projects post Bootcamp
+* I can learn independently and stick to my schedule in order to grow successfully, as demonstrated throughout the Makers Bootcamp and in my post Bootcamp projects.
-* Experienced in Pair programming and Mobbing which involved cross-functional collaboration to get the team on the same page, helping build stronger connections and processes.
-This also built up my confidence.
+* Experienced in Pair programming and Mobbing which involved cross-functional collaboration to get the team on the same page.
+This helped build stronger connections and processes and it also built up my confidence.
-* I utilise the effective Debugging process ‘Tighten loop & Get visibility’, which was very effective when working with new frameworks and languages especially Node and a framework like React.
+* I utilise the Debugging process ‘Tighten loop & Get visibility’, which is very effective when working with new frameworks and languages, especially Node and the React framework.
-* Studying and graduating during lockdown has instilled me with the skills and ability to be able to work successfully from a remote position.
+* Studying and graduating during lockdown has instilled in me the skills to work successfully from a remote position.
 It has also improved my time management, discipline and has most importantly made me a more effective communicator.

 <br>